AeroLM/aerolm-pipeline-architecture/README.md

 After pushing, navigate to the repository in your browser and create a PR to merge your changes into the main branch.

 ### 5. Review and Merge
 Ensure your PR is reviewed by team members before merging.
-Once approved and all checks pass, merge it into the main branch.
+Once approved and all checks pass, merge it into the main branch...